Maronato/vue-toastification/README.md

 Vue.use(Toast, { timeout: 2000 });
 ```

+### Using a custom component
+Passing strings as the toast content is not enough?
+You can render anything inside the toast using custom components!
+Vue Toastification accepts both Vue Components and JSX templates as parameters.

-### Render a component
+#### Render a component
-Want to use some custom single file component inside the toast?
-You can!
-Just pass it as the toast content and it will be rendered.
+To use a Single File Component as content just pass it to the toast:

 ```js
 import MyComponent from "./MyComponent.vue";